 “With the era of reconciliation that our country is trying to uphold…drastic shifts need to be made around cultural competency.”

 Slett shared that Johnson suffers from anxiety and panic attacks, and needed privacy now and time to process what happened.

 She saw actions by the public of cutting up their BMO cards and closing their accounts as support for Johnson.

 “I know they’ve connected with Max and his granddaughter and have been outraged by the treatment that they endured.”

-But it’s up to the banking industry, Slett added, to respond to the calls to action of the Truth and Reconciliation Commission of Canada and improve its values.
+But it’s up to the banking industry, Slett added, to respond to the calls for action of the Truth and Reconciliation Commission of Canada and improve its values.

-To that end, Johannson said BMO has speeded up its establishment of an Indigenous advisory council, comprised of eight Indigenous leaders, and scheduled two sharing circles as it works towards a “better cultural understanding of our Indigenous community.”
+To that end, Johannson said BMO has speeded up the establishment of an Indigenous advisory council – comprised of eight Indigenous leaders – and scheduled two sharing circles as it works towards a “better cultural understanding of our Indigenous community.”

 Correction: The original headline said that it took a month for BMO to apologize.
 That was incorrect.
-According to the company, a representative reached out and apologized after the incident.
+According to the bank, a representative reached out and apologized after the incident.